felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 ![](ir_position.svg){style="display:block; margin: auto;"}

-From where the IR is positioned in the compilation pipeline, we can derive its design goals:
+From where the IR is positioned in the compilation pipeline, we can derive some of its design goals:

 * It must be able to represent concepts from any high level language,
 * It must be amenable to analysis required by "optimizing" transformations,